msv-lab/angelix/README.md

 ## Usage ##

-Angelix supports Makefile-based projects, and it assumes that (1) compiler is defined by the `CC` variable, (2) compilation and linking are done by separate compiler calls.
+Angelix supports Makefile-based projects and it assumes that (1) compiler is defined by the `CC` variable, (2) compilation and linking are done by separate compiler calls.
 Note that you need to configure your project to use static linking so that it can be executed by KLEE.
-Angelix copies all data to the `.angelix` directory and do not modify the original files.
+Angelix copies all data to the `.angelix` directory and does not modify the original files.
 Run `angelix -h` to see the list of available options.

-There are four activities that are performed manually by the user:
+There are three activities that are performed manually by the user:

 1. Instrumenting output expressions
-2. Creating oracle script
-3. Extracting required information from the testing framework
+2. Extracting required information from the testing framework
-4. Correcting output values for failing test cases (if correct source code is not available)
+3. Specifying expected output values for failing test cases (if golden version is not available)

-### Instrumentation ###
+## Instrumentation ##

-Angelix requires specifying output values and suspicious location in the source code of the subject program.
+Angelix requires specifying output values in the source code of the subject program.
 Consider a simple example:

     #include <stdio.h>